 Your preliminary exam committee is composed of your academic advisor (Chair of Committee) and two other faculty members from HDFS.
 Your committee should be formed in consultation with your advisor and by taking into consideration overlapping research interests with you and the committee members.
-Please note that for Post-Bac students they should complete the paperwork for a candidacy exam (as it will be necessary to have them advance to candidacy to receive their M.S.) but they will need to complete the doctoral degree plan for the department and university since they are classified as doctoral students by the Graduate School.
+Please note that for Post-Bac students they should complete the paperwork for a candidacy exam (as it will be necessary to have them advance to candidacy to receive their M.S.) but they will need to complete the doctoral degree plan and the Master's degree plan for the department and university according to the Graduate School.

-In preparation for the Preliminary Exam, students should submit the Consent for Student Evaluation for Preliminary Exam containing the list of evaluating faculty (i.e., course instructors, advisor, assistantship supervisor) to the Graduate Program Coordinator by March 15 so that evaluating faculty will be provided with the evaluations forms on a timely manner.
+In preparation for the Preliminary Exam, students should submit the Consent for Student Evaluation for Preliminary Exam containing the list of evaluating faculty (i.e., course instructors, advisor, assistantship supervisor) to the Graduate Program Coordinator by February 1 so that evaluating faculty will be provided with the evaluation forms on a timely manner.
 Faculty evaluations will be provided to your advisor by the Graduate Program Coordinator for the Preliminary Exam meeting.